BlessingEmejulu/audio-to-text-app/README.md

 -   **User-Friendly:** Simple and intuitive interface.

 ## Screenshots

-Include screenshots of the application to give users a visual understanding of the interface and functionality.

 ![Screenshot of the main interface](./icons/main_interface_forword.PNG) *Main interface showing the recording and transcription area.*